 - Sample(s) was/ were submitted by client.
 Sample(s) arrived laboratory in ambient condition.
-The result(s) related only to the item(s) tested. - Sample information (Project name, Sample ID, Sampling date/time, etc.) is provided by client. - Calibration was subcontracted to and analysed by Action-United Environmental Services & Consulting.
+The result(s) related only to the - Sample information (Project name, Sample ID, Sampling date/time, etc.) is provided by client. - Result(s) of sample(s) is/are reported on as received basis, unless otherwise specified. - Calibration was subcontracted to and analysed by Action-United Environmental Services & Consulting.